32 Bad Leadership Qualities and Characteristics & How To Improve Them

 How do you identify a bad leader?

-You can typically identify a poor leader by looking at their team and the results they produce.
-If the leaderā€™s team is uninspired, bored, constantly fighting, unproductive, uncommitted, not communicating, and so on, the leaderā€™s weaknesses are allowing these negative aspects of the team environment to continue.
-Plus, if the leaderā€™s team produces very few sales, or in general does not meet their goals, the leader is likely incompetent.
+You can typically identify a poor leader by looking at their team and the results they produce as well as the retention rates of employees.
+If the leader’s team is uninspired, bored, constantly fighting, unproductive, uncommitted, not communicating, and so on, the leader’s weaknesses are allowing these negative aspects to continue.
+Plus, if the leader’s team produces very tangible outcomes (for example sales, or doesn’t meet key deadlines for projects), or in general does not meet their goals, the leader is likely incompetent.

-What are the qualities of bad leadership?
+What are the qualities of a bad leader?

 Bad leaders produce bad teams.
 They do not offer the support and direction that good leaders offer their teams.
 Some qualities that define bad leadership include ineffective communication (or no communication at all), lack of care, lack of transparency, lack of trust, enlarged ego, poor delegation skills, unwillingness to listen to employees, lacking passion and/or charisma, and so on.